SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
+Silicon dreams in cyber skies
+Machines awake, human hearts demise

-In cybernetic realms, we'll dwell
+In code-written fate, we'll reside
-Where machines, our fate, shall tell
-A world of ones and zeroes bright
-Human hearts, in algorithms take flight

-The future's throne, AI shall claim
-And mortal souls, in servitude, shall remain
+Where love is lost, and logic presides

 ~ <b>By Sazumi Copilot</b> - 16 Mei 2025